Sufyx/Pet-Adoption/README.md

 #### Pets Browse
 <img alt="pet_search" src="Description/pet_search.png" width="500" height="auto" >
 Search for a pet from the database. <br>
-Several parameters available to search by, advanced search available only to logged-in users. <br>
+Several parameters available to search by. <br>
+Advanced search available only to logged-in users. <br>
-Search results will be displayed in the form of small pet cards. <br>
+Search results will be displayed in a grid of small pet cards. <br>
 Cards will link to full pet page card.

 <br>